 - Network traffic is routed to the containers hosting the new version of the application.

-Once these 4 steps have ended successfuly, the deployment is considered as successful, and the order to shutdown is sent to old containers.
+Once these 4 steps have ended successfully, the deployment is considered as successful, and the order to shutdown is sent to old containers.
 They now have 30 seconds to cleanup cleanly.